firecow/gitlab-ci-local/README.md

 ### Artifacts

 Shell executor jobs copies artifacts to host/cwd directory.
-Use --shell-isolation option to mimic correct artifact handling
+Use --shell-isolation option to mimic correct artifact handling for shell jobs.

 Docker executor copies artifacts to and from .gitlab-ci-local/artifacts